pixley/pixley.github.io/portfolio.md

 ![Doom: The Dark Ages logo](/images/dark_ages_logo.png "Doom: The Dark Ages Logo")

-*Doom: The Dark Ages* is an upcoming sci-fi/fantasy first-person shooter from the genre-defining *Doom* franchise.
+*Doom: The Dark Ages* is a sci-fi/fantasy first-person shooter from the genre-defining *Doom* franchise.
 A prequel to *Doom (2016)*, *The Dark Ages* explores the Doom Slayer's past, fighting the legions of Hell in a dark sci-fi/fantasy hybrid setting.
 Compared to the prior modern *Doom* titles, *The Dark Ages* is more grounded, less twitchy, and more accessible difficulty-wise, but it retains the intensity, pace, and think-on-your-feet philosophy of its older siblings.

 I started working at id Software around the start of pre-production on *The Dark Ages*, and, besides a brief break to assist on the Horde Mode in *Doom Eternal*, I worked on *The Dark Ages* through its entire development process.
 My major contributions include the following: